biaslab/CDC-2022/README.md

+All relevant experiment are in the experiments folder.

+*Outdated*:
 **/VI** folder contains experiments where w is inferred through VMP

 **/VI_RM** folder contains experiments where w is inferred through EM-like procedure